OfficeDev/office-scripts-docs/docs/overview/excel.md

 :::image type="content" source="../images/add-button.png" alt-text="The 'Add button' option in the script Details page menu.":::

 These scripts buttons also work on Windows.
-Create the button in Excel for the web and users with Excel for Windows as part of a Microsoft 365 subscription.
+Create the button in Excel on the web and users with Excel on Windows as part of a Microsoft 365 subscription.
 Please note that only running the button is supported on Windows.
 If you need to edit the script, you need to do that through the web client.

+> [!NOTE]
+> Unsupported platforms or older Office versions display the shape used for the script button, but it's not clickable.

 To stop sharing a script through a button, go to the **More options (…)** menu in the script's Details page and select **Stop Sharing**.
 This removes all the buttons that run the script.
 Deleting a single button removes the script from that one button, even if the operation is undone or the button is cut and pasted.